Reviews You Can Rely On

 Credit: Jason Wanlass

-After compiling our notes, we feel the REI Co-op Gauntlet GTX Gloves are the best overall glove of the bunch.
-It has a long, drawstring gauntlet, it's warm, and a Gore-Tex barrier makes it waterproof.
+After compiling our notes, the REI Co-op Gauntlet GTX Gloves came out as the best overall glove of the bunch.
+They have a long, drawstring gauntlet, they're warm, and a Gore-Tex barrier adds effective waterproofing.
 If you're looking for warmth at a fraction of the price, your best option is the Carhartt Waterproof Insulated.
-For women, we think the Carhartt Quilts Insulated are well-sized and effectively warm option at a reasonable price.
+For women, the Carhartt Quilts Insulated is our pick.
+They are well-sized for smaller hands, without skimping on warmth, although they are not very waterproof.

 Editors' Choice Award